mwcz/clayto-hugo/content/posts/044 - dimo 2016/index.md

 </video>
 </figure>

-Adam, of Maniacal Labs, built the fantastic adjustable Leap Motion mounting arm shown above.
+Adam, of [Maniacal Labs][ml], built the fantastic adjustable Leap Motion mounting arm shown above.
 It allowed visitors of any height to participate comfortably and worked like a dream.